Iodine is a critical and required nutrient for proper thyroid function.

 This increase in TSH is felt to be a regulatory response to “counteract” the high dose of thyroid hormone.

-This change does result in an increase in TSH which is measureable in the serum.
+This change does result in an increase in TSH which is measurable in the serum.

-Like we've noted before, it's not always wise to assume that the TSH can predict thyroid function as a marker by itself and in this case it's no different (in fact studies show us that TSH as a marker of euthyroidism isn't accurate).
+As we’ve noted before, it’s not always wise to assume that the TSH can predict thyroid function as a marker by itself and in this case, it’s no different (in fact studies show us that TSH as a marker of euthyroidism (2) isn’t accurate).

 It turns out that this rise in TSH is a compensatory (meaning a normal and autoregulatory response) designed by your body to counteract the reduction in thyroid hormone production.